 Future Science Land Features:

-- 12 Labs (4 chemistry, 8 science), 2 Multi-purpose Classrooms and medically fragile facility suite with two classrooms
+- 12 Labs (4 chemistry, 8 science), 2 Multi-purpose Classrooms and a living skills suite for moderate to severe special education students

 - Drought resistant and native southern California plants

 - OUSD decided to replace an existing building instead of building on vacant land or the land with 24 portable classrooms

 - Storm water bioretention basin

 - New driveway entry.
 Nichols St will be converted from a 3-way stop to a 4-way leading into Spartan Way

 - The Villa Park future science building will replace the 300 building (Facing Taft, building closest to Center).
 Temporary units will serve as classrooms during the interim period

 - The old building had 10 classrooms and the new building will have 24

 - VPHS will go from 24 to 18 portable classrooms